hl7au/au-fhir-ps/input/pagecontent/uc-interstate.md

-This use case describes an example scenario where, during a general practitioner (GP) consultation with a new patient who resides in a different state and has a usual GP, the GP retrieves an up-to-date patient summary from the patient's usual GP.
+This example use case describes a possible scenario where, during a general practitioner (GP) consultation with a new patient who resides in a different state and has a usual GP, the GP retrieves an up-to-date patient summary from the patient's usual GP.

 ### Use Case Description